rwanyoike/tolon-browser-extension/README.md

 ![_](https://i.imgur.com/cWbFOKD.png)

-While viewing a webpage, invoking Tolon will have it _query the page URL_ and present a list of results to discussion threads.
+While viewing a webpage, invoking Tolon will have it _query the page URL_ against available sources and present a list of results to discussion threads.

 Available sources: